riteshfageriya/spam_email_classification/README.md

 ## Author

-- **Niladri Chatterjee**
+- **Sachin Raj**

 ### Contributors

-- Niladri Chatterjee - If others have contributed to this project, consider adding their names here.
+- Sachin Raj - If others have contributed to this project, consider adding their names here.

 ## License